nirban07/lokka-mcp-server/README.md

 * [Visual Studio Code](https://code.visualstudio.com/)
 * [Azure Functions extension on Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)

+>[!NOTE]
+>The instructions below demonstrate hosting Anthropic's sample *weather* server on Azure Functions.
+If you have an existing MCP server that you want to host instead, follow instructions in the article for [hosting an existing server](https://github.com/Azure-Samples/mcp-sdk-functions-hosting-node/blob/main/ExistingServer.md).

 ### Run the server locally

 1. Clone the repo